wlsf82/protractor-helper/README.md

 The `timeoutInMilliseconds` default is 5000 milliseconds

-If is called without pass argument the timeout of the tests is changed to the default timeout.
+If called without passing an argument the timeout will be set to the default one.

+> An example of using this method is the need to ensure the screen loads within up to XX seconds, due to the request of the product management.
+This commonly occurs in ecommerce systems on special dates, such as Black Friday.

 [Example](docs/EXAMPLES.md#settimeout)

 ### `getBodyElementFromCurrentBrowserOrBrowserInstance`